thinkUXca/jekyll-now/_posts/2017-07-05-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-1-Figure-Ground.md

 # TL;DR #

 The Figure/Ground prinicple is all about using visual cues to indicate what is important (foreground/figure) and what is not important (background/ground).
 Three common techniques to do this are:
-* using contrast (colour, size, etc.), often seen in hero banners
+* using contrast (colour, size, level of detail), often seen in hero banners
-* using boxes to separate content
+* using boxes to separate content (overlap)
 * using shadows to provide depth

 To cement this idea, you need to practice.
 Take five minutes right now and visit your favourite sites and looking at how they use thie principle to convey foreground/background.
 Good luck, and design on.